learngvrk/Data-Modeling-with-Cassandra/README.md

 3. Give me every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own'
 </b>

+### ETL Pipeline for Pre-Processing the Files

+1. Find all the sub-directories, files (event-log data) within the sub-directories within the files.
+2. Identify all the files within the sub-directories and create a list of file(s) absolute path.
+3. Loop through each of the file name and Open the file (.csv)
+  1. Skip the first line in the file
+  2. Read through the lines in rest of the file and append it to list
+  3. Close the file
+4. Open a new csv file
+5. Loop through the list created earlier
+  1. Ignore the list item if the artist_name is Empty.
+  2. Write the selected list items to each line of the .csv file
+6. Close the csv file.

 ### Database Schema

 - For Apache Cassandra, the best strategy would be to have <b>one TABLE per one QUERY.</b>